The story of Kaira Konko

 When, eventually the time came for the Scouts to leave, Marion Christmas (AGSL 2nd Bentley Scout Group) asked of them ‘Of all the things you have seen here, what would you most like to have in The Gambia?’
 ‘A Scout Centre like Ferny Crofts (the Hampshire Scout Centre in the New Forest)’, they replied.
 So with this mission in mind, Marion Christmas and the 2nd Bentley Scout Group fundraised money in Hampshire.
 The land was purchased and the Gambian Scouts built Kaira Konko.
 In 1998 a Group of Venture Scouts and leaders from Bentley in Hampshire went to join in the celebrations when the British High Commissioner opened Kaira Konko Scout Lodge.

-Since the opening of Kaira Konko and the formation of Kaira Konko Scout Fellowship it has gone from strength to strength but Scouting is still the centre of day to day life.
+Since the opening of Kaira Konko and the formation of Kaira Konko Scout Active Support it has gone from strength to strength but Scouting is still the centre of day to day life.

 Over the past twelve years a bantaba has been built which provides a kitchen, store and office and a large covered area for Scout meetings and dining; a separate building of two en-suite bedrooms with veranda; and the original building has been completely refurbished and upgraded with en-suite rooms.